-The aggregate remuneration of the Key Senior Management on group basis during the FYE 2020 are set out as follows:-
+The aggregate remuneration paid out to the key senior management on group basis during the financial year ended 31 December 2021 are as follows: -

-Remuneration (RM) No. of key senior management 1,236,200.00 5
+Remuneration (RM) No. of key senior management 1,652,215.50 5

-\exclude remuneration of Group Managing Director which has been disclosed under the Director's Remuneration above.
+^{}exclude remuneration of Group Managing Director which has been disclosed under the Director's Remuneration above.